 It’s important to consult your veterinarian about what to expect after your pet is vaccinated.
 He or she may experience some mild, short-term side effects, such as sluggishness or reduced appetite.
 Please let us know if your pet has had reactions in the past to any vaccines or medications.

 More serious (but less common) side effects could develop.
 Seek emergency veterinary care if you observe any of the following:

 - Itchy skin that may seem bumpy (i.e., hives)

 - Swollen muzzle/swelling around the face, neck, or eyes

 - Severe coughing

 - Difficulty breathing

 It’s always a good idea to monitor your pet after he or she receives a vaccination.
 Symptoms could appear within minutes or develop over the course of several hours.
 Please don’t hesitate to contact us with any questions or concerns.
-If symptoms occur after our clinic is closed, please contact Affiliated Emergency Veterinary Service.
+If symptoms occur after our clinic is closed, please contact one of our local emergency clinics.